omer54463/audioplex/documentation/device_switch.md

-# Research
+# Device Switch

-Programmatically setting a an audio session's output device is not a documented feature.
+Programmatically setting a an audio session's input/output device is not a documented feature.
 However, the audio mixer in the settings menu can obviously do just that.
 I want to do that, too.